pranaysahith/k8-rebuild-folder-to-folder/documentation.md

 * From the dashboard, choose `Launch instance`, and on the top right, choose `Search by Systems Manager` Parameter and search by `<AMI ID>` present in output of above step
 * Using AMIs created in above steps, launch both `k8-f2f-service` and `k8-f2f-user` instances.
 * While creating ec2 instance, configure security group of ec2 instance to allow inbound connections to 22,80,443 ports
+* Assign a public ip or keep instance in private subnet and assign a NAT gateway for enabling outbound internet access
+* Incase instance is created in private subnet, ensure SSH access is available either through bastion host or VPN service
 * After instance is created, Login to created instance by using below command
 ```shell
   $ ssh glasswall@<instanceip>